-Section 14 is an attempt to protect the people’s right to a healthy environment!
+Section 14 is an attempt to protect the people’s right to a healthy environment.
 It states, “All persons have the right to be free from exposure from harmful substances used in warfare, nuclear power plants, and waste materials.”
 This statement would benefit from a rewriting to be more broad and inclusive.

-In comparison, NHCs proposed independence document has a much more expanded listing of rights which delineates such rights over thirty sections in Article 4 Peoples’ Rights and Protections.
+In comparison, NHC’s proposed independence document has a much more expanded listing of rights, which delineates such rights over thirty sections in Article 4 (Peoples’ Rights and Protections).

 Article 7: Customary Rights

-Article 7 of the Naʻi Aupuni document addresses four specific customary rights: to protect subsistence, cultural, medicinal and religious purposes; to manifest, practice, develop and teach spiritual and religious traditions, customs and ceremonies; to be stewards of water under its jurisdiction; and to sustain the ʻāina.
+Article 7 of the Naʻi Aupuni document addresses four specific customary rights: to protect subsistence, cultural, medicinal, and religious purposes; to manifest, practice, develop and teach spiritual and religious traditions, customs, and ceremonies; to be stewards of water under its jurisdiction; and to sustain the ʻāina.

 These are important rights that should be specifically set forth.
-However, there may be some confusion in the wording, as the Native Hawaiian people have the first three rights but the Nation has the fourth right (to sustain the ʻāina), leaving the reader to question why this distinction exists.
+However, there may be some confusion in the wording, as the Native Hawaiian people have the first three rights, but the Nation has the fourth right (to sustain the ʻāina), leaving the reader to question why this distinction exists.

 Also important is what is omitted from these rights for Native Hawaiians.
 If one speaks of self-determination, it is necessary to set forth control or participation over population expansion and transfers, foreign investments and trade, visa for foreign travels into Hawaii, domestic taxing authority and tariff levies, Hawai`i national security and defense, and control over foreign and domestic military use of Hawaiian territories.

 Article 9: Reservation of Rights and Privileges